braxtonkin/clonegpt/README.md

 ### LLM

 The LLM is ran using Docker.
-Note - the app is currently hardcoded to use a specific port and LLM model (Llama2), please do not change these settings.
+Note - the app is currently hardcoded to use a specific port and LLM model (11434 and Llama2), please do not change these settings.

 To run the LLM on CPU only-
 ```bash